tinoj666/srikanth/README.md

-srikanth is a good boy
+srikanth is a bad  boy